msathe-tech/SCSt-Kafka-lessons/lesson2/README.md

 `kafka-topics --zookeeper zookeeper:2181 --list`

+The topic name is created using the name of the method, in this wordCount.
+By default, it will create one topic for input stream and one for output stream.

-Start producer console in one shell - `kafka-console-producer --broker-list localhost:9092 --topic wordCount-in-0`
+Start producer console in one shell -

+`kafka-console-producer --broker-list localhost:9092 --topic wordCount-in-0`

-Start consume console in another shell - `kafka-console-consumer --bootstrap-server localhost:9092 --topic wordCount-out-0`
+Start consume console in another shell -

+`kafka-console-consumer --bootstrap-server localhost:9092 --topic wordCount-out-0`